 If you were served with a petition for a protective order (often called a "restraining order") and wish to contest the allegations of domestic violence, then you have come to the right place.
-The attorneys at the Sammis Law Firm only represent respondents who wish to contest the petitions for a protective order against domestic violence, repeat violence, dating violence or stalking.
+The attorneys at the Sammis Law Firm only represent respondents who wish to contest the petitions for a protective order against domestic violence, repeat violence, dating violence or stalking violence.

 The attorneys at the Sammis Law Firm are experienced in representing individuals at these hearings.
-We aggressively fight to protect our clients from the consequences of these serious orders.
+We aggressively fight to protect our clients from the consequences of these orders.
 Our offices are located in Tampa, Hillsborough County, FL.

 We represent both men and women in Tampa or Plant City in Hillsborough County, FL.
 We also represent clients throughout the greater Tampa Bay area including Pasco, Pinellas and Hernando County, Florida.